9sako6/ts-github-projects/README.md

 ## How to authorize with GitHub Personal Access Token

-1. Create a personal access token ([Creating a personal access token for the command line - GitHub Help](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))
+1. Create a personal access token ([Creating a personal access token for the command line - GitHub Help](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)).

+1. Use [motdotla/dotenv](https://github.com/motdotla/dotenv) to load your personal access token.

 1. Make `.env` file in the root directory of your project and set the token.
 For example: